pezra/blog/is-ruby-immature.md

 problem i see very often, but i can happen.

 This is definitely not a problem with ruby.
-Rather results from an unfortunate choice of nameing convention in rails.
+Rather results from an unfortunate choice of naming convention in rails.
 Rails uses `id` as the name of the primary key column for database tables.
 This results in an `#id` method being created, which overrides the `#id` provided by ruby itself for all objects.
 If rails had chosen to call the primary